Germany–Italy relations: 21st century

 The modern relationship between Germany and Italy is largely characterized by friendship and mutual European partnership.
 During the euro crisis from 2009/10, which also massively affected Italy, tensions arose in bilateral relations.
 At a press conference in 2011, Angela Merkel and Nicolas Sarkozy only responded with a smile when asked whether they still trusted Italian Prime Minister Silvio Berlusconi, who resigned in November 2011, under pressure from other EU countries.
 Since 2012, the German-Italian relationship has been rather clouded by the euro crisis.
 After Merkel called on Italy and France to undertake more economic reforms in December 2014, various politicians from both Italy and France refused to give Germany either criticism or advice.
 After Germany forced southern European states to a hard economic austerity policy, one German business correspondent reporting from Rome since 1992 wrote in 2015:In the barrage of Italian media, the Germans are nevertheless portrayed as power-hungry and as obsessed with austerity that is making Italy poor.
-It is no wonder that in a recent survey, 54 percent of Italians described Germany as their greatest enemy. [...]
+It is no wonder that in a recent survey, 54 per cent of Italians described Germany as their greatest enemy. [...]
 [T]here is no interest in the concerns of German savers, and economic data is deliberately ignored.
 What was promised to the Germans in order for Italy to be accepted into the monetary union has long been forgotten.
 Italy is pleased to see the ECB's new flood of money as a triumph over Germany - and is demanding even more.
 There is no understanding of the German frustration that the Euro-Mark has now finally been exchanged for the Euro-Lira.
 In Germany, faith in treaties is being shattered by the cynical pragmatism of Italian day-to-day politics.Der Spiegel pointed out in April 2020 that many Germans had a false perception of Italian fiscal policy.